Roboy/memory/docs/Usage/1_getting_started.rst

 - run (username and password should be the same as in the previous step)::

-	./populate.sh -u your_username -p your_password
+	./fetch_db.sh -u your_username -p your_password

 - wait the script to execute.

-This would populate the database with the intial Knowledge Representation data.
+This would populate the database with the initial Knowledge Representation data.

 Remote Neo4j Instance